accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

     * __HPC__ is another area that high-end hardware, usually with customized accelerators, and manycore, are used for scientific processing.
 The accelerators usually then gain maturity and enter the market of commodity servers, like RDMA.

   * __Debugging & Troubleshooting__.
 Performance is not only a matter of now, but also a good velocity to improve it.
 Only when there are metrics, there are insights to make the improvement.
 Well-designed monitoring system involves realtime time-series metrics, logging with exchangeable standards, and a data warehouse for retention and complex queries.
-[OpenTelemetry](https://opentelemetry.io/docs/concepts/), which is similar to [Google Dapper](https://research.google/pubs/pub36356/), is a typical micro-service tracing framework that can be used to debug performance issues.
+[OpenTelemetry](https://opentelemetry.io/docs/concepts/), which is similar to [Google Dapper](https://research.google/pubs/pub36356/), is a typical microservice tracing framework that can be used to debug performance issues.

     * __A typical analysis__ involves __top down breakdown__ of component calling hierarchy (or [queuing layout](https://zhuanlan.zhihu.com/p/22124514)), and to narrow down which component injected latency.
 The culprit requests are then correlated with recent system changes, certain SKU tags, source units generated traffic patterns, etc. After going to the server level, the narrow-down further branches to disk IO, network IO, or to CPU/caching inefficiency.
 At each branching point, there should be __supporting tools__ for investigation and visualization.
 In the end, the analysis should give estimated impact numbers that __matches with__ the observation, to __validate the hypothesis__.